stratacode/jsConverterSample/README.md

+# StrataCode Java to JavaScript Converter Sample

+Checkout this project for a quick start at using the Java to Javascript interpreter.
+It includes a copy of the 'scc' command (and StrataCode libraries).

-## Introduction
+## Status

-Welcome to the StrataCode java to javascript converter sample.
-This is a sample project which includes a recent version of the StrataCode runtime in a project you can just checkout.

-To set expectations, StrataCode is still in beta.
+StrataCode is still in beta.
 There are over 1M lines of Java from a bunch of sample projects in the test suite just to validate the Java processing.
 The JavaModel api supports Java 8 on the parsing side, and internally validates that code by converting them to anonymous inner classes.

-## Limitations

 The JS converter has been tested on about 200K lines of Java code, without workarounds.
-There's a subset of the Java 6 APIs supported but often new APIs can be added by simply copying additional files from into a layer which extends js.sys and using that layer instead.
+There's a subset of the Java 6 JSDK APIs supported but often new APIs can be added by simply copying additional files from into a layer which extends js.sys and using that layer instead.
 In this way, it's easy to build up different API profiles to limit the size of the generated JS files (but still share these files across multiple applications which is useful for caching).

+To implement the JSDK classes, the Javascript converter uses a slightly modified subset of the Apache JSDK source files for some classes and implements native JS for others (those with 'native' java methods).
+Unfortunately the Apache JSDK classes do not support lambda features and are no longer being maintained.

+In the Java to JS converter, There has been no testing of the lambdas in Java 8.
+We've tried to cover the rest of Java completely but there are likely other problems.
+We are available to fix any problems you find, particularly if we can add code to test the new case so all features are covered in the test suite.

+## Futures

-The Javascript converter uses a slightly modified subset of the Apache Java sys and util classes and implements native JS for others.
-Unfortunately the apache classes do not support lambda features and stopped at Java 6 in tracking the APIs.
-There has been no testing of the lambdas or some of the more complex features of Java in the converter but Jeff is available to fix any problems you find, particularly if we can add some code you provde to the test suite.
-We would like a version which uses the OpenJDK classes to really test lambdas but just haven't gotten around to testing that out.
-Internally, lambdas are converted to anonymous inner classes during the code conversion, for validation purposes but they could just as easily be 'saved' to do a Java 8 to Java 6 conversion, and then to use those features in Javascript.
+We would like a version which uses the OpenJDK classes to really test lambdas in JS and to get to 1M lines of code in the test suite.
+Internally today, lambdas are converted to anonymous inner classes during the code conversion, for validation purposes but they could just as easily be 'saved' to do a Java 8 to Java 6/7 conversion, and then to use those features in Javascript.
 There is one subtle difference in how 'this' is treated in method references that we need to workaround via code-generation that should be a day or two to fix, but that only affects some method references.

 Otherwise, the major limitation in the converter is an obvious one - all number types in Java (int, float, Integer, etc) are converted to Javascript's single number type.
 We could easily add selective workarounds for this feature by writing specific Integer, Float, Double classes (probably a native implementation just to be most efficient) and then use these selectively at code-gen time.
 Some of the time you want to do that and sometimes you don't so it's not an easy choice, but with layers and annotation layers you will be able to customize that without modifying the original source code.
 You can set a default for a subset of files and override for specific classes, fields, methods, etc.